Ystalard/BackEndFormation/README.md

 3. IIS: originally for microsoft group, since .NET open source it tends to spread among others
 4. Nginx: used by the biggest website and having most of the traffic

-## Publish IIS in a folder with VS 2022
+## Publish in a folder with VS 2022
 1. Right-clik on your website project > Publish<br/>![image](https://github.com/Ystalard/BackEndFormation/assets/58308727/a14c230e-7a40-4721-a27d-e6c898bd1de2)
 2. Select Folder<br/>![image](https://github.com/Ystalard/BackEndFormation/assets/58308727/d453ab77-b1fb-4ec3-9295-ead692a21f7a)and follow the step
 3. Click on edit profile to modify some features:<br/>![image](https://github.com/Ystalard/BackEndFormation/assets/58308727/95ad5828-ebac-4f97-9217-db9766c6b243)